Index Modulation for Modulation on Conjugate-Reciprocal Zeros (IM-MOCZ): Simulation Results

 \section{Simulation Results}

-This section evaluates the bit error rate (BER) performance of the proposed IM-MOCZ scheme and compares it with conventional MOCZ employing RFMD and DiZeT detection.
-Simulations use the equivalent baseband model shown in Fig.~\ref{fig:IM_MOCZ_BlockDiagram}, with the channel normalized to have an average energy of one with a flat power delay profile. {The number of iterations used in the simulation depend on the value of $E_b/N_0$.
-For both the RFMD and DiZET detectors for all simulated values of $K$, we used $2\times10^4$, $4\times10^4$, $6\times10^4$, and $1.1\times10^5$ iterations for $E_b/N_0 \in [-5,7]$, $[13,19]$, $[25,31]$, and $[37,43]$~dB, respectively.} To have a fair comparison between IM-MOCZ and MOCZ, the total energy of the transmit samples of both schemes are set to be equal to $N + L_{\text{ch}}$ joules.
-Hence, $E_b/N_0 = (N + L_{\text{ch}})/(N_0 N)$ for MOCZ and $E_b/N_0 = (N + L_{\text{ch}})/(N_0 K)$ for IM-MOCZ.
-The spectral efficiencies of conventional MOCZ and IM-MOCZ, measured in bits/sec/Hz, are $N/(N+L_{\text{ch}})$ and $N/(K+L_{\text{ch}})$, respectively.
+This section evaluates the BER performance of the proposed IM-MOCZ scheme and compares it with conventional BMOCZ employing RFMD and DiZeT detection.
+Simulations use the equivalent baseband model shown in Fig.~\ref{fig:IM_MOCZ_BlockDiagram}, with the channel normalized to have an average energy of one with a flat power delay profile.
+The number of Monte Carlo trials used in the simulation depend on the value of $E_b/N_0$.
+Message length for conventional BMOCZ is denoted as $N_{\mathrm{M}}$.
+To have a fair comparison between IM-MOCZ and MOCZ, the total transmit energy of both schemes are set to be equal to $N + L_{\text{ch}}$ joules.
+Accordingly, $E_b/N_0 = (N_{\mathrm{M}} + L_{\text{ch}})/(N_0 N_{\mathrm{M}})$ for MOCZ and $E_b/N_0 = (N + L_{\text{ch}})/(N_0 K)$ for IM-MOCZ.